The one that plays Nobody Here but Us Statues for horror.

 - Noodle Incident:

-- We never learn what the four things and the lizard are.
-It isn't a reference to another episode.
+- We never learn what the four things and the lizard are, and it isn't a reference to another episode.
 All we know is that "hatching" was involved.

-- For that matter, we never find out exactly how the Doctor and Martha get stranded in past as part of the angels' plan to get the phonebox.
+- We never find out exactly how the Doctor and Martha got stranded in the past as part of the Angels' plan to get the phonebox.

-- Or what the Doctor and Martha were doing in 2007, considering that (from a linear, subjective viewpoint) Martha first met the Doctor in 2008.
-This means there were two Marthas in London simultaneously, putting her at risk of being affected by the Blinovitch Limitation Effect.
+- We never find out what the Doctor and Martha were doing in 2007, considering that (from a linear, subjective viewpoint) Martha first met the Doctor in 2008.
+This means there were two Marthas in London simultaneously, putting her at risk of the Blinovitch Limitation Effect.

 - Nothing Is Scarier: We never actually see an Angel send anyone back in time.
 We only see the people they've sent back after they've been sent back.
-In part this is because of the fourth wall-breaking nature of the Angels' portrayal (see Paranoia Fuel below), but in part it's because imagining them creeping up on you is much scarier.
+In part this is because of the fourth wall-breaking nature of the Angels' portrayal (see Paranoia Fuel on the YMMV page), but in part it's because imagining them creeping up on you is much scarier.

-- Once More with Clarity: The Easter Egg, for Sally and Larry.
+- Once More, with Clarity!: The Easter Egg, for Sally and Larry.
 It makes more sense the second time.

-- Public Secret Message: The DVD Easter egg.
+- Public Secret Message: The DVD Easter egg is on 17 DVDs.

-- Really Seventeen Years Old: Once she ends up in 1920, Kathy claims to have been born in 1902.
-Sally makes it clear to the audience that Kathy wasn't really that young.
+- Really 17 Years Old: Once she ends up in 1920, Kathy claims to have been born in 1902.
+Sally makes it clear to the audience that Kathy wasn't really eighteen.

 - Red Shirt: Kathy literally wears one while rooting around with Sally, although she's not killed outright, just time displaced.